HOME • SEARCH • EMAIL • ABOUT

 - Used for treatment of hookworms.

-- Used as by women after childbirth.
+- Used by women after childbirth.

 - Hindus used it for fever and as diuretic.
 Applied as paste to promote suppuration.